Dusky leaf monkey: Description

 The dusky leaf monkey can appear in different colour variations, depending on the sub-species.
 While dusky leaf monkeys are born with an orange coat, the colour of their fur changes as they mature into adulthood.
 Along the abdominal area, their fur is often several shades lighter than that of their dorsal area, which can develop in shades of brown, black, or grey.
 Surrounding their eyes are circular patterns of bright white fur.

 The dusky leaf monkey is a rather small primate.
 In a study conducted by G. J Burton, the average weight of the 25 male dusky leaf monkeys that were sampled was 7.39 kilograms, while that of the 44 female dusky leaf monkeys that were sampled was 6.47 kilograms.
 These results suggest that dusky leaf monkeys are sexually dimorphic species, as the females were found to be, on average, 12% smaller than the males sampled.
 Burton's study also revealed that, among the 25 male primates, there was a direct correlation with the weight of one testicle with the weight of the other, suggesting that one testicle may be used to estimate the weight of the other.
 However, the female ovaries were found to not be statistically significant enough to predict the weight of one ovary with the other.

 Distribution

-While the dusky leaf monkey's fur can develop into shades of grey, brown, or black, they are born with an orange coat.
+Young are born with an orange coat.

 The dusky leaf monkey can be found across Malaysia, Myanmar, and Thailand, where they inhabit tropical forests.